kbkozlev/AdvancedPrinter/README.md

 - Apply styles to text: `bold` = `b`, `italic` = `it`, `underline` = `u`, `inverted` = `inv`, `strike-through` = `str`.
 - Combine styles: `b-it`, `b-u`, `it-u`, `b-it-u` etc.
 - Use `frame` method to frame text with different designs.
+- Use `input` method with colors and styles

 ## Usage